Blog

 Perrie Law stands ready to walk alongside you through these changes—ensuring that rights are defended, voices are heard, and governance reflects Inuit priorities and knowledge.

-“Historic $1.5B deal marks first renewal of Nunavut Agreement since 1993.”
+Sources: “Historic $1.5B deal marks first renewal of Nunavut Agreement since 1993.”
 Nunatsiaq News, March 2025.
 Read here

 A new case about privacy and admissibility of evidence in sexual assault cases in Nunavut!